Clustering-induced localization of quantum walks on networks

-\paragraph*{Localization in recursive triangle networks.} As a starting point, we examine recursive triangle networks [see Fig.~\ref{fig:triangle_network}(a)].
-For a given depth $d$, such networks have $N = 3\times 2^d$ nodes and $M = 3\times (2^{d + 1} - 1)$ edges.
-In Fig.~\ref{fig:triangle_network}(a), we show recursive triangle networks with depths of $d=1$, $d = 2$, and $d = 3$.
-The mean clustering coefficients for these networks are 0.75, 0.71, and 0.70, respectively.
+\paragraph*{Localization in recursive triangle networks and related networks.} As a starting point, we examine recursive triangle networks [see Fig.~\ref{fig:triangle_network}(a)].
+These networks and related networks have also been studied in the framework of ``network geometry with flavor'' (NGF)~\cite{bianconi2016network,bianconi2017emergent,bianconi2020spectral} and in the context of hyperbolic lattices~\cite{PhysRevLett.133.061603,chen2024anderson}.
+For a given depth $d$, recursive triangle networks have $N = 3\times 2^d$ nodes and $M = 3\times (2^{d + 1} - 1)$ edges.
+In Fig.~\ref{fig:triangle_network}(a), we show such networks with depths of $d=1$, $d = 2$, and $d = 3$.
+The mean clustering coefficients of these networks are 0.75, 0.71, and 0.70, respectively.
 For larger values of $d$, the mean clustering coefficient approaches a value of approximately 0.69.

-For the networks with depths $d=1$, $d = 2$, and $d = 3$, we show the long-time mean transition-probability elements $\bar{\pi}_{ij}$ for all $i,j\in\{1,\dots,N\}$ in Fig.~\ref{fig:triangle_network}(b).
-For a recursive triangle network with depth $d = 1$, one can obtain analytical expressions for the eigenvalues and eigenvectors of the Hamiltonian \eqref{eq:symm_graph_lap}.
+For the recursive triangle networks with depths $d = 1$, $d = 2$, and $d = 3$, we show the long-time mean transition-probability elements $\bar{\pi}_{ij}$ for all $i,j\in\{1,\ldots,N\}$ in Fig.~\ref{fig:triangle_network}(b).
+For depth $d = 1$, one can obtain analytical expressions for the eigenvalues and eigenvectors of the Hamiltonian \eqref{eq:symm_graph_lap}.
 This enables one to write down the long-time mean transition-probability matrix

 All diagonal elements $\bar{\pi}_{ii}^{(d = 1)}$ have the same value and are much larger than the off-diagonal elements $\bar{\pi}_{ij}^{(d = 1)}$ (with $i\neq j$).
 This indicates that a CTQW that starts at node $j$ has a higher probability of revisiting node $j$ over a long time horizon than of occupying any other node.
-For recursive triangle networks with depths of 2 and 3, over a long time horizon, CTQWs that start from nodes 4--6 and 7--12, respectively, have higher probabilities of revisiting these nodes than of occupying any other node [see Fig.~\ref{fig:triangle_network}(b)].
+For recursive triangle networks with depths 2 and 3, over a long time horizon, CTQWs that start from nodes 4--6 and 7--12, respectively, have higher probabilities of revisiting these nodes than of occupying any other node [see Fig.~\ref{fig:triangle_network}(b)].